 5. Day trip

 No trip to Okoboji is complete without doing some shopping!
 The stores will be all decked out with fall housewares, clothing and accessories!
-Be sure to check out Homeology and Elements right in the center of it all in Arnolds Park.
+Be sure to check out Elements right in the center of it all in Arnolds Park.
 Early in the fall a few stores in the Emporium will be open and will probably be running really good sales.
-Next head up toward Spirit Lake stopping at Lace in Okoboji, Mary’s and the Great Lakes Mall where you will you will find The Look, Wild Child, Fashion Formula, and Interiors.
-Lunch at Remington’s will be sure to fuel you up for continuing your shopping adventure downtown Spirit Lake.
+Next head north on Highway 71 stopping at Lace in Okoboji, Mary’s in Spirit Lake, and the Great Lakes Mall where you will you will find The Look, Wild Child, Fashion Formula, and Interiors.
+Continue your shopping adventure downtown Spirit Lake on Hill Avenue.
 If you are more into antique shopping there is no shortage of antique stores in Okoboji.
 Be sure to check out Antiques Etc., Spirit Lake Antique Mall, and Timeless Consignments.
 No trip to Okoboji is complete without stopping at The Three Sons in downtown Milford for official University of Okoboji gear.

 Okoboji has no shortage of amazing places to eat all season long .
 The special thing about fall is that patio dining is most enjoyable!
 Great sunsets can be enjoyed while dinning at the Dry Dock, Water's Edge, The Gardens, The Ritz or the Okoboji Store.
 For a great sunset from the top of the Emporium, in a classy environment, check out the Hi-Point.
 Celebrating a special occasion?
 Be sure to make your reservation for Yesterday's and don't skip the Key Lime Pie, no matter how full you are!
 If you are here on a Tuesday you will want to try all you can eat pasta night at Minerva's or Kazarelli's.
 For casual dinning while watching your favorite college or pro team play try Tweeter's, The Okoboji Store, The Hutt, The Gardens ,The Ritz, Captain's Getaway or Nautical.